orestis/reseda/README.md

 # Reseda

-A set of libraries and ideas to build ClojureScript applications based on modern React.
+A Clojure-y state management library for modern React, from the future 🚀

 ## Rationale

-For a long time, React applications in ClojureScript would rely on comprehensive libraries such as [Om](https://github.com/omcljs/om), [Reagent](https://github.com/reagent-project/reagent) and [re-frame](https://github.com/day8/re-frame), [Fulcro](https://fulcro.fulcrologic.com), etc. for a big chunk of web-applications concerns and treat React as a pure view library.
-In particular, on top of state management, these libraries would also handle the reactivity part of React: making sure components re-render when a piece of state changes.
+For a long time, React applications in ClojureScript would rely on comprehensive libraries such as [Om](https://github.com/omcljs/om), [Reagent](https://github.com/reagent-project/reagent) and [re-frame](https://github.com/day8/re-frame), [Fulcro](https://fulcro.fulcrologic.com), etc. for a big chunk of web-application concerns, while treating React as purely a view layer.
+In particular, on top of state management, these libraries would also deal with reactivity: making sure components re-render when a piece of state changes.

-With the introduction of [Context](https://reactjs.org/docs/context.html), [Hooks](https://reactjs.org/docs/hooks-intro.html), and the (currently work-in-progress) [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html), React is getting more and more opinionated about state management, while at the same time exposing lower-level primitives that can allow finer-grained control over reactivity.
+With the introduction of [Context](https://reactjs.org/docs/context.html), [Hooks](https://reactjs.org/docs/hooks-intro.html), and the (currently work-in-progress) [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html), React is getting more and more opinionated about state management, while at the same time exposing lower-level primitives that can allow fine-grained control over reactivity.

 Reseda explores the space of using Clojure's philosophy of [Identity, State, and Values](https://www.infoq.com/presentations/Value-Identity-State-Rich-Hickey/) for state management, while leaning on React for reactivity.

-The result is a set of small composable namespaces that work with plain React components, which can be combined and extended to build richer abstractions according to each application needs.
+The result is a state managment library that works with plain React components, is REPL friendly, uses plain Clojure atoms as the underlying storage mechanism, can be used both for global and local state, and can be used whenever `useState` is inadequate.

+In addition, by fully embracing [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html), Reseda allows you to build User Interfaces without asynchronous data fetching concerns, resulting in less moving parts in your application.
+And by being compatible with React Stable, it gives you a glimpse of the future today 😎

 ## Status

 Used in production at [Nosco](https://nos.co), and evolves as we explore various use cases.

-The API might change, and there's no direct unit tests, so use at own risk.
+The API might change (but probably not), and there's no direct unit tests 🙀, so use at your own risk.

-Happily accepting issues to discuss use cases, fix bugs, new features etc.
+Happily accepting issues to discuss use cases, bugs, new features etc.

-See [Vision][./VISION.md] for potential future additions.
+See [Vision](./VISION.md) for the original vision and potential future additions.

 ## Usage